nkanderson/ECE585-llc/docs/LLC_CACHE_TEST_PLAN.md

      * Increment write counter
      * Check MESI state of line
      * If state is Modified:
-         - This would mean that L2 has a modified entry that L1 has evicted.
+         - This would mean that L2 has a modified entry that L1 has evicted at some point.
 Since no other caches have requested the data, L2 has not flushed it to DRAM yet.
-TODO: Confirm that L1 write back on eviction works this way, versus writing all the way out to DRAM.
          - Send data to L1 (SENDLINE)
      * If state is Exclusive:
          - Update state to M